Croatians Decide on EU Membership in Key Referendum

 Comments 1

-Default-user-icon Flibato (Guest) 12 years
+Default-user-icon Flibato (Guest) almost 13 years

 This would be like boarding a sinking ship.
 But the promise of a medal of stupidity might be worth it for the Croatians!
 Who knows.